pqabelian/abelian-community-website/docs/faq/software-issues/wallet.md

 ### <Badge type="warning" text="QUESTION" /> After updated Mobile Wallet Pro, the bottom navigation bar is gone and the wallet switch list is empty.

 ::: info <Badge type="tip" text="ANSWER" />
+This issue occurs in version v1.0.5.
+If the problem persists in later versions, you can refer to the following solution.

 If you find that the navigation bar is missing and you can't switch accounts after updating Mobile Wallet Pro (due to a bug causing accounts not to display), you can follow these steps:

 1. Backup your current account's private key;